BitGreen Achieves Market Capitalization of $751,382.81 (BITG)

 BitGreen Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as BitGreen directly using U.S. dollars.
-Investors seeking to trade BitGreen should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitGreen using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as BitGreen directly using US dollars.
+Investors seeking to trade BitGreen should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BitGreen using one of the exchanges listed above.

 Receive News & Updates for BitGreen Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitGreen and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.